Moodle FEE Docs

 This module can be used to create a collaborative collection of links, books, etc. or to display student-created photos, websites, etc. for peer comment and review.

-E-Voting enables students to vote via their smartphone or their laptop and to have the results displayed on a graph in real time.
-The E-Voting activity is ideal to capture the attention of wide groups.
+Livevoting enables students to vote via their smartphone or their laptop and to have the results displayed on a graph in real time.
+The Livevoting activity is ideal to capture the attention of wide groups.
 It increases interactions between “Professors-Students”.
 Therefore, it supports a flipped class type of activity.

 Feedback